Synurbization: Changes in dwellings

 Synurbic populations have been observed to alter their dwelling habits, incorporate materials commonly found in human-populated environments into their nesting material, and make use of man-made structures as shelters as they adapt to living in urban areas.

 An urban coot using part of a sunken boat as a nest in an Amsterdam canal.

 Urban birds frequently modify their nesting behavior to account for the limited natural materials and suitable nesting sites in their new environment.
 While birds in rural areas use the abundant twigs, grass, moss, and other naturally occurring materials for their nests, urbanized birds have less access to these types of materials and adapt by using plastic, paper, and string to build their nests.
 Many may also use the infrastructure of buildings, bridges, public parks, and utility poles for nesting and roosting.
 In some species, such as the magpie, an increase in nest heights of urban populations has been documented in response to human activity close to the ground.
 Other species, including Torresian crows and little ravens, adjust to urban living by forming large, communal roosts that improve individual fitness through collective predator defense and information sharing about food sources, behaviors that are absent from their rural counterparts.

 A number of small urban mammal populations have likewise been found to use buildings and other artificial structures as den sites or shelters, especially during the winter, improving their survival.
 However, species that do not exhibit such behavioral flexibility have been unable to successfully colonize and persist in urban environments, which often have dense soil, spare vegetation, and fewer trees, increasing competition for the limited natural refuges remaining in urbanized areas and making the construction of burrows unfeasible.

+Behavioural homogenization

+Urban environments often favour a recurring suite of traits, sometimes referred to as an 'urban wildlife syndrome', including reduced fear of humans, greater use of anthropogenic food, shifts in daily activity, and increased use of human-made structures.
+Such repeated shifts may reduce behavioural diversity across individuals, populations, and species - a process termed 'behavioral homogenization' - potentially affecting ecosystem functioning, animal cultures, and human–wildlife interactions.

 Changes in Physiology

+Urban animals undergo a range of physiological changes that track closely with the behavioral shifts required to survive in human-modified landscapes.
+The expansion into an urban environment and subsequent alterations to dietary choices and foraging behaviors, new movement patterns, and constant exposure to urban stressors all contribute to shaping the distinct physiology observed in urbanized species.